Why Green and Blue?

-Urban metropolitan areas are predominately influenced by the built environment – our grey infrastructure.
+Urban conurbations are predominately influenced by the built environment – our grey infrastructure.
 However, quality of life, health and personal fulfilment is closely related to the provision of green space, but the pressures of density on developments can make provision of adequate space for green components difficult to achieve.

-Integrating the green (soft areas, plants and trees) with the blue (rivers, ponds, lakes and storm drainage) elements makes our urban spaces more resilient, pleasant and healthy places to live, work and play.
+Integrating the green (soft areas, plants and trees) with the blue (watercourses, ponds, lakes and storm drainage) elements makes our urban spaces more resilient, pleasant and healthy places to live, work and play.

 Green infrastructure is often described as interconnected networks of multifunctional green space which provides multiple benefits and can accommodate sustainable development.
 These elements include parks, open space, trees, both street and private, playing fields, woods, private gardens, allotments and green roofs and walls.